wdtaylor30/wdtaylor30.github.io/_pages/about.md

 *I had the honor of being a member of the [2022 American Political Science Association Ralph Bunche Summer Institute](https://www.apsanet.org/DIVERSITY/Ralph-Bunche-Summer-Institute/About-the-RBSI-Program) cohort.
 This is a group of scholars that's near and dear to my heart!*

 Hello!
 I am a recent graduate from the University of North Carolina at Chapel Hill.
 I hold a Bachelor of Science in Computer Science and a Bachelor of Arts in Political Science.
-My primary areas of interest are criminal justice, socioeconomic inequality and formal, quantitative, and computational methods.
+My primary areas of interest are criminal justice, socioeconomic inequality, and formal, quantitative, and computational methods.
 I am currently applying to doctoral programs in public policy and political science during the 2023-2024 application cycle.

 Since January 2023 I have worked as an analyst at the UNC School of Government [Criminal Justice Innovation Lab](https://cjil.sog.unc.edu/).
 I perform data engineering tasks on large-$n$, county-level jail population data.
 I pull theory from the worlds of data architecture, data science, and cyber security to help the Lab scale its data operations.
 I also perform routine statistical analyses and hypothesis tests, and draft prose for Lab reports.